Thibodaux massacre: Conditions of sugar laborers

-The harvesting and processing of sugar cane comprised a complex series of steps which needed to be closely coordinated by a large labor force which was pushed to work to the point of physical exhaustion.
-Sugar plantations were called "factories in the field" and their workers died at a high rate during the era of slavery.
+The harvesting and processing of sugarcane comprised several steps which needed to be closely coordinated by a large labor force which was pushed to work to the point of physical exhaustion.
+Sugar plantations were called "factories in the field," and their workers died at a high rate during the era of slavery.
 Conditions were little improved after Reconstruction.

 A major issue arose in the early 1880s when plantation owners began cutting wages and forcing sugar workers to accept scrip for pay due to a declining international sugar market.
 These "pasteboard tickets" were redeemable only at company stores, which operated at high profit margins.
 As the plantation kept the books, often illiterate workers were increasingly bound by debt and unable to get free.
 Required by law to pay off the debt, workers became essentially bound to the plantation in a state similar to slavery.
-Most of the cane workers were black, but there were also whites.
+Most of the sugarcane workers were black, but there were also whites.
 The Knights of Labor used the scrip issue to organize workers, and thousands joined the group.

-In October 1877, Duncan F. Kenner, a millionaire planter, founded the statewide Louisiana Sugar Producers Association (LSPA), consisting of 200 of the largest planters in the state, and served as president.
+In October 1877 Duncan F. Kenner, a millionaire planter, founded the statewide Louisiana Sugar Producers Association (LSPA), consisting of 200 of the largest planters in the state, and served as president.
 The powerful LSPA lobbied the federal government for sugar tariffs, funding to support levees to protect their lands, and research to increase crop yields.
 For the next decade these members also worked to gain control over their labor.
 They adopted a uniform pay scale and withheld 80 percent of the wages until the end of the harvest season, in order to keep workers on the plantations through the end of the season.
-They ended the "job" system.
-The largest planters, who maintained stores, required workers to accept pay in scrip, redeemable only at their stores.